dkanghan/Tower_Defense/UserManual.md

 - Game Starts with a welcome screen where you can select the level to play.
 - Once you select the level, you will be taken to the game screen where you can place defenders on the map.
-- Each Level starts with 100 coins that you can use to add defenders and 10 lives.
+- Level 1 & 2 starts with 100 coins that you can use to add defenders and 10 lives.
+- Level 3 & 4 starts with 350 coins that you can use to add defenders and 10 lives.

 <div style="page-break-after: always;"></div>